 Buying or selling a home is an important financial (and emotional) decision.
 Most people are full of questions when they undertake this endeavor.

 Your clients want more than someone with a real estate license.
 They want an agent who will protect their interests and help them navigate the complexities of property ownership.
-It's important that the agent they choose is someone they'll feel confident having by their side throughout the process.
+The agent they choose must be someone they'll feel confident having by their side throughout the process.

 That's where social media comes in.
 If applied correctly, it can be a great way to open a dialogue, share advice, and forge an ongoing relationship with buyers, sellers, and renters.
-Here is a handy list of social media do's and don'ts for real estate agents.
+In this post, learn the benefits of using social media for real estate, a handy list of do’s and don’ts for agents to follow, and examples of posts you can incorporate into your real estate social media strategy.

 Real Estate Social Media Marketing